mrochon/rcg-openai-patterns/README.md

 - Chat Completion / General LLM: This refers to the use of large language models (LLM) like GPT (Generative Pre-trained Transformer) for generating text.

-- Embeddings: The process of converting data, such as text or images, into a vector format.
+- Embeddings: The process of converting data, such as text or images, into a vector (numeric) format.

 ### GPT Models (LLM's)